aws-samples/application-migration-with-aws-workshop/workshop/content/server-migration/_index.en.md

 {{% notice note %}}
 **CloudEndure Migration** is now available **at no charge**  for all migrations to AWS.
-Go to <a href="https://console.cloudendure.com/#/register/register">CloudEndure Migration Registration page</a> to create an account and start migrating to AWS in minutes!
+Go to <a href="https://console.cloudendure.com/#/register/register" target="_blank" rel="noopener noreferrer">CloudEndure Migration Registration page</a> to create an account and start migrating to AWS in minutes!
 {{% /notice %}}

 You can learn more about **CloudEndure Migration** by watching the video below.